SupTan85/int/README.md

 ## limit

-- some function won't support a super very large data.
+- some function won't support a extremely large values.

 - on Lua version `5.1` maximum value of `_size` is `8`.